Table of Contents

 June 1st Open List

-Each year the Ministry publishes a list of lands and/or mining rights open for staking on June 1st.
-This list is published in one issue of the Ontario Gazette and may also be viewed by at this location.
+Each year the Ministry publishes a list of lands and/or mining rights open for staking as of June 1st.
+This list is published in one issue of the Ontario Gazette.
 Please note that some of these lands may be subject withdrawal under the Mining Act and you are encouraged to reference mining claim maps and/or contact the Provincial Recording Office if you have any questions.
-Also note that some of the lands on the list may have mine hazards within their boundaries.
+Also published in the Ontario Gazette is a second list of lands that are in arrears for taxes.
+If the total amount of taxes, penalties and costs are not paid by December 31 of the current year, the lands may be forfeited to the Crown.
+Note that some of the lands on the list may have mine hazards within their boundaries.
 Please conduct your mineral exploration activities accordingly.